cmu-sei/causal-lair/doc/getting_started.md

 More detailed information about interpreting AIR results can be found in: [Interpreting AIR Results]("./interpreting_results.md)

-Refreshing the browser will reset the tool and allow the user to begin a new analysis.
+Refreshing the browser at any time will reset the tool and allow the user to begin a new analysis.

 ## Known Issues/Limitations